dsandstrom/atom-ruby-block-converter/README.md

 #### Instructions
 > *{ } --> do-end*

 Place cursor on line and hit the shortcut.
-Default: `ctrl-shift-]`
+Default: `ctrl-{`

 > *do-end --> { }*

-Place cursor on second line (the one below `do`) and hit the shortcut Default: `ctrl-shift-[`
+Place cursor on second line (the one below `do`) and hit the shortcut Default: `ctrl-}`

 #### Notes
-In Beta, only supports blocks with text that is only one line.
+In Beta, only toggles *single-line* blocks.

 #### Commands
 ```coffee